Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 So it offers you a lot of options for starting and stopping a lengthy hike.

 Here's another reason why the Superior hiking trail is great: there is no permit system for the 80 or so campsites, so there's no lottery that you have to win in order to be on this trail for multiple nights.

 Yet another reason I'm singing the praises of this trail:

 It's maintained by a hard core body of volunteers, true hiking aficionados who are dedicated to making sure YOU have access to this fabulous hiking opportunity.

-And just so you're fully prepared, here's another jam packed resource to get you started with planning a hiking trip on this great trail, complete with trail descriptions, statistics, reviews, and lots of detailed resources.
+Here's another jam packed resource to get you started with planning a hiking trip on this great trail, from a woman who has done it.

-So if you're feeling a bit jaded about the more "famous" long trails mentioned above (too crowded, too hard to plan for, too strenuous, too restricted), give this one a good long look.
+So if you're feeling a bit jaded about the more "famous" long trails mentioned above (too crowded, too hard to plan for, too strenuous, too restricted, too well known), give this one a good long look.